New Zealand Space Agency: MethaneSAT

-On 19 August 2020 NZSA named Dr Sara Mikaloff-Fletcher, a former carbon cycling expert at NIWA as lead scientist on the mission.
+On 19 August 2020, Dr Sara Mikaloff-Fletcher, a former carbon cycling expert at NIWA, was named as lead scientist on the mission.

+On 2 July 2025, the Space Agency confirmed that the owners of MethaneSAT had lost contact with the satellite on 20 June 2025 and that recovery was unlikely.
+RNZ reported that the satellite had cost taxpayers a total of NZ$32 million due to an extra $3 million caused by delays and investment in an unused ground Mission Control.

 Artemis Accords

 On 1 June 2021, the NZSA signed the Artemis Accords, making New Zealand the 11th signatory of the accords.
 An announcement released the same day stated, "New Zealand has joined an international arrangement to co-operate with NASA on peaceful exploration and activity in outer space.
 Foreign Minister Nanaia Mahuta and Economic Development Minister Stuart Nash announced the government has agreed to join the Artemis Accords, launched by the U.S. National Aeronautics and Space Administration, and now signed by eleven nations."
 NASA administrator Bill Nelson later congratulated the agency.

 NZ-USA Space Framework Agreement

-On 9 August 2022, New Zealand and the United States signed a framework agreement to launch new opportunities for space sector.
+On 9 August 2022, New Zealand and the United States signed a framework agreement to launch new space sector opportunities.
 Stuart Nash signed the Framework Agreement with United States Deputy Secretary of State, Wendy Sherman.
-The signing followed Prime Minister Jacinda Ardern and Vice President Kamala Harris welcoming of the completion of negotiations on this agreement during their meeting in Washington, DC on 31 May 2022.
+The signing followed Prime Minister Jacinda Ardern and Vice President Kamala Harris welcoming the completion of negotiations on this agreement during their meeting in Washington, DC on 31 May 2022.